 Final Thoughts on Parking Costs at MGM Grand

 As one of the largest hotels in Las Vegas, the MGM Grand is busy year-round, and its parking facilities can often get very crowded particularly when there is a big event going on at the Garden Arena.

 The MGM Grand usually has enough space to provide parking for all of its many visitors with its large parking garage.
 The self-parking facility is easy to use and right next to the hotel complex.
-Plus, if you’re an M Life member, it’s free.
-You could even shell out for valet parking to make things easier, which is also free for higher-level M Life members.
+Plus, if you’re an MGM Rewards member at the Pearl level or higher, it’s free.

-Parking Rates at Other Las Vegas Hotels & Casios
+Parking Rates at Other Las Vegas Hotels & Casinos